Can tourism develop sustainably?April 6, 2018

 We can never forget the impact of our actions.
 The effects of even our most insignificant choices ripple out into the world and help construct the reality in which we live.

 Projects such as Black Eagle’s Camp help show a path forward in the world of sustainable tourism and development.
 However, it will take more than just an increased availability of initiatives such as this one for tourism to realize its full impact.
-We must cease to view travel and tourism as a way of disconnecting from our world, and instead look at it as a method of building connections with another.
+We must cease to view travel and tourism as a way of disconnecting from our world, and instead look at it as a was of bringing cultures together for mutual benefit.